vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Overview

-IBM Cloud Satellite enables consistent deployment and operation of applications across all on-premises, edge computing, and public cloud environments from various cloud providers.
-It harmonizes a fundamental set of Kubernetes, data, AI, and security services to be centrally administered as a service by IBM Cloud, offering comprehensive oversight across all environments via a unified interface.
-This leads to enhanced developer productivity and accelerated development pace.
+IBM Cloud Satellite helps you deploy and run applications consistently across all on-premises, edge computing, and public cloud environments from any cloud vendor.
+It standardizes a core set of Kubernetes, data, AI, and security services to be centrally managed as a service by IBM Cloud, with full visibility across all environments through a single pane of glass.
+The result is greater developer productivity and development velocity.

 https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started